Involuntary admission for alcohol/drug users.

-It is common in most people who are struggling with addiction to be in denial, most of them think they are “in control” of the situation but the truth is they are being controlled by their substance of choice.
+It is common for most people who are struggling with addiction to be in denial, most of them think they are “in control” of the situation but the truth is they are being controlled by their substance of choice.

-This results in many people feeling helpless when they witness someone they love to suffer from this disease but are reluctant to seek help.
+This results in many people feeling helpless when they witness someone they love suffer from this disease but are reluctant to seek help.
 It's so heartbreaking to watch someone destroying his/her life because of addiction and being unable to do anything to help them.

 However, if you have someone that you care for who is addicted to drugs or alcohol but is not willing to get help voluntarily, there is good news.
-According to the Prevention Of and Treatment for Substance Abuse Act 70 of 2008 a court enquiry can be made for involuntary admission into treatment for such people.
+According to the Prevention Of and Treatment for Substance Abuse Act, 70 of 2008 a court enquiry can be made for involuntary admission into treatment for such people.

-How to apply for a court order for involuntary treatment admission:
+How to apply for a court order for involuntary treatment admission

-(a) is a danger to himself or herself or to the immediate environment or causes a major public health risk;
+(a) is a danger to himself or herself or the immediate environment or causes a major public health risk;

-(b) in any other manner does harm to his or her own welfare or the welfare of his or her family and others; or
+(b) in any other manner does harm to his or her welfare or the welfare of his or her family and others; or

 (c) commits a criminal act to sustain his or her dependence on substances.